hashicorp/terraform-provider-tfe/website/docs/r/no_code_module.html.markdown

 ---
 layout: "tfe"
-page_title: "Terraform Enterprise: tfe_nocode_module"
+page_title: "Terraform Enterprise: tfe_no_code_module"
 description: |-
-  Manages no code for registry modules
+  Manages no code settings for registry modules
 ---

-# tfe_nocode_module
+# tfe_no_code_module

-Creates, updates and destroys no code for registry modules.
+Creates, updates and destroys no code settings for registry modules.

 ## Example Usage